rengzhengcodes/Softdev-2022/k24_LAMP/README.md

 				vi.
 Done!
 		g.
 Enter the tags you want to be associated for the droplet, along with its name.
 		f.
 Enable backups if you want, but remember it comes at a cost!
+Installing apache2
+	1. Open your VPS console (whether through the website or through sshing)
+	2. Run ```$ sudo apt install apache2```
+	3. Wait for it to finish and answer yes to the prompt when it asks you to install.
+	4. Wait for install...
+	5. Done!
+Installing MySQL
+	1. We are using SQLite3 for this class, so we're installing that instead.
+Run ```$ sudo apt install sqlite3``` Installing Python
+	1. Run ```$ sudo apt install python3```
+	2. When it is done, you are done!

 ### Resources
 * All resources are linked above!